Mvwestbury/AncientGenomicsWorkshop25/README.md

 `mkdir bact cont endo`

-* Put the genome into the "endo" directory and index it
+* Put the fasta you created above into the "endo" directory and index it using SAMtools

 `cp NamCrocuta.fa endo`

 `samtools faidx NamCrocuta.fa`

-* Create a txt file with the proportion of each fragment lengths based on the mapdamage read lengths from your empirical data (file lgdistribution.txt in the mapdamage output directory):
+* Create a txt file with the proportion of each fragment length based on the mapdamage read lengths from your empirical data (file lgdistribution.txt in the mapdamage output directory):

 `awk '/\+/{sum+=$3; count[$2]+=$3} END{for (i in count) print i"\t"count[i]/sum}' lgdistribution.txt > Fragment_lengths.txt`

-* Run gargammel
+* Run gargammel -- for a list of parameters type `gargammel -h`

-`gargammel -h`

 `gargammel -c 1 --comp 0,0,1 -f /home/zhc860/data/Cave_hyena/Workshop/Results/Ccsp015_mapdamage/Fragment_lengths.txt -mapdamage /home/zhc860/data/Cave_hyena/Workshop/Results/Ccsp015_mapdamage/misincorporation.txt single -rl 80 -o NamCroc.damaged Sequences`

 The paired end output fastq of interest will end in _s1.fq.gz _s2.fq.gz

-* Map reads using the script availabe in this github
+* Map reads using the "Ancient_mapping_PE.sh" script availabe in this github

 `Ancient_mapping_PE.sh 3 .
-NamCroc Mapping ../Crocuta_scaffold1.fasta 30 0.01`
+NamCroc Mapping ../Crocuta_scaffold1.fasta 30 0.01

+## $1 - Threads
+## $2 - Raw reads folder
+## $3 - Code name for sample
+## $4 - Results folder
+## $5 - Reference
+## $6 - Minimum read length
+## $7 - Mismatch parameter`

 Check for damage to see if it has worked (mapdamage output)